vikas9dev/spring-ai/docs/08-from-testing-to-production-–-making-ai-answers-safer-with-evaluators_combined.md

 The `Evaluator` interface defines a contract for performing unit testing of GenAI scenarios.
 There are a couple of implementations:

-1.  **Relevancy Evaluator**: Checks if the response generated by the LM model is relevant to the question.
+1.  **RelevancyEvaluator**: Checks if the response generated by the LM model is relevant to the question.
-2.  **Fact Checking Evaluator**: Checks if the answer provided by the LM model is correct.
+2.  **FactCheckingEvaluator**: Checks if the answer provided by the LM model is correct.

 ##### Relevancy Evaluator

 The `RelevancyEvaluator` determines if the LM model's response aligns with the provided context.

 *   It uses a prompt template with instructions for the LM model:
+    ```java
+    private static final PromptTemplate DEFAULT_PROMPT_TEMPLATE = new PromptTemplate("""
-    > "Your task is to evaluate if the response for the query is in line with the context information provided.
-You have two options to answer either yes or no. Answer yes if the response for the query is in line with the context information, otherwise no."
+        Your task is to evaluate if the response for the query
+        is in line with the context information provided.

+        You have two options to answer: YES or NO.

+        Answer YES, if the response for the query
+        is in line with the context information otherwise NO.

+        Query:
+        {query}

+        Response:
+        {response}

+        Context:
+        {context}

+        Answer:
+        """);
+    ```
 *   The template includes placeholders for the query (original prompt), the LM model's response, and any context information (for RAG scenarios).
 *   The framework makes a call to the LM model, providing the user question, the response, and the context information.
 *   Based on the LM model's evaluation (yes or no), the `passing` variable is set to `true` (and the score to 1) if relevant, or `false` (and the score to 0) if not.
 *   The `EvaluationResponse` object is then constructed with this information.

+📝 **Note:** Currently, the relevancy score is either 0 or 1.
+Future versions of the framework may provide more granular relevancy scores (e.g., 0.5, 0.7) to indicate partial relevancy.

 ##### Fact Checking Evaluator